 When are books nominated?

 The TTT groups read and nominate all year to determine the list of the 25 (approximately) official TTT nominations.
-Nominations are posted on Support Teen Literature Day, which takes place on the Thursday of National Library Week in April each year.
+Nominations are posted on the Thursday of National Library Week in April each year.

 Who votes for TTT books?